-We know how challenging it can be training a puppy, and adjusting to your new puppies schedule and needs.
-Below are some tips and suggestions on how to make your puppies first few weeks together with you and family a stress free and exciting time for all involved!
+We know how challenging it can be training your doodle puppy, and adjusting your new puppy's schedule and routine to yours.
+Below are some tips and suggestions on how to make your puppies first few weeks together with you and your family a stress free and exciting time for all involved!

-The first few days home with you, can be overwleming for your new puppy.
+The first few days home with you, can be overwhelming for your new puppy.
 Everything is a new experience to them.
+The process of training your labradoodle puppy begins as soon as you first introduce him/her to your home.
 Try to bring the puppy into your home during a time that is slow for you.

 I have heard many people say that crate training is mean and only serves as a punishment to the dog.
 They couldn't be more wrong.
 These are some of the many benefits of crate training: